Last updated on May 9th, 2023.

 - Website: Gosford House

-Gosford House is the seat of power for the Earls of Wemyss and March and is set in 5,000 acres of parkland that borders the Firth of Forth.
+You’ll find this grand neoclassical mansion house a short drive to the east of Prestonpans, near the coastal village of Longniddry.
+Gosford House was the seat of power for the Earls of Wemyss and March and is set in 5,000 acres of parkland that borders the Firth of Forth.

-It’s fair to say a visit to Gosford house is a must for any fan of the series, but unfortunately you can only view the inside of it on official pre-booked guided tours at specific times of the year.
-See the Gosford House website for further details.
+It’s fair to say a visit to Gosford House is a must for any fan of the series, but unfortunately, you can only view the inside of it on official pre-booked guided tours at certain times of the year.
+The grounds, however, are open year-round and offer walks through woodlands and manicured lawns that surround ponds, bowling greens, walled gardens, and even a family mausoleum.

-Outlander filming locations in Edinburgh
+Outlander Filming Locations in Edinburgh

+Every mediaeval building, wynd, and courtyard in the Old Town practically screams history, from the mighty Edinburgh Castle to the majestic Holyrood Palace.
 Ironically, most of the famous attractions in Edinburgh don’t actually appear in the show, and instead the producers chose to use tiny side streets and otherwise-missed buildings set back from The Royal Mile.

 The Tolbooth